magenta-aps/JenkinsTemplate/README.rst

     * Using multiple origin push locations

-        While not currently supported on the server side, multiple :code:`origin` urls can be setup, and thus pushing will trigger a server-side script to run, which will in turn trigger the build.
+        *NOTE: Not currently supported on the server side*

+        By configuring multiple :code:`origin` urls, one can have a local server trigger the git post-recieve hook, while still pushing the code to GitHub.

+        Such a post-recieve hook, can then be setup to trigger the CI build.

         For the work so far, see: :code:`jenkins/install_ci_remote.sh`.

+        After having setup the multiple push origins, running the ordinary :code:`git push` will push to both origins, and thus trigger the CI build automatically.

 Usage
 =====